Beef and Blue Cheese Penne with Pesto Recipe

 - Meanwhile, sprinkle steaks with salt and pepper.
-Grill steaks, covered, over medium heat or broil 4 in. from the heat for 5-7 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145° medium, 160° well-done, 170°).
+Grill steaks, covered, over medium heat or broil 4 in. from heat 5-7 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).

-- Drain pasta and transfer to a large bowl.
-Add the spinach, tomatoes, pesto and walnuts; toss to coat.
-Thinly slice steaks.
-Divide pasta mixture among four serving plates.
-Top with beef; sprinkle with cheese.
+- Drain pasta; transfer to a large bowl.
+Add spinach, tomatoes, pesto and walnuts; toss to coat.
+Cut steak into thin slices.
+Serve pasta mixture with beef; sprinkle with cheese.
 Yield: 4 servings.

 Light-Bodied White Wine